MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

 ## Differences with Clang 12.0

-We differ in two functional areas:
+Visual C++ currently differs in two functional areas:

 - **stack-use-after-scope** - this is on by default and can't be turned off.
 - **stack-use-after-return** - this is not available by just setting ASAN_OPTIONS

-These decisions were made to reduce the test matrix used to ship this first version.
+These decisions were made to reduce the test matrix required to ship this first version.

 We did NOT ship features that could lead to false positives in this first release.
-That discipline enforced an effective testing integrity necessary when considering inter-op with years of exiting code.
+That discipline enforced an effective testing integrity necessary when considering inter-op with decades of exiting code.
 The following functionalities will be shipped later:

  - [Initialization Order Fiasco](https://github.com/google/sanitizers/wiki/AddressSanitizerInitializationOrderFiasco)
  - [Intra Object Overflow](https://github.com/google/sanitizers/wiki/AddressSanitizerIntraObjectOverflow)